About the Project

 - Fast, direct and frequent rail access to Heathrow from the important airport catchment areas of Surrey and Hampshire, currently not served by rail.

-- Operation of a frequent service from Heathrow to Waterloo, with direct trains serving Richmond, Putney and Hounslow, and giving major connectional opportunities to south London, Sussex and Kent through Clapham Junction and Waterloo East.
+- Operation of a frequent service from Heathrow to Waterloo, with direct trains serving Staines-upon-Thames, Richmond, Hounslow and Putney, giving major connectional opportunities to south London, Sussex and Kent through Clapham Junction and Waterloo East.

 - Direct trains to Paddington from Surrey and Hampshire via Heathrow, creating an alternative London terminal to Waterloo and with the Elizabeth Line providing excellent connections to the West End, the City and Docklands.

 - Direct trains from Surrey and Hampshire to Old Oak Common, providing a ‘one stop’ connection to High Speed 2 and access

 to the proposed major development site, supporting plans to create 23,500 new homes and 65,000 new jobs.